-The title is linked to much more than the renaissance of the old Hamburg Natural History Museum which, up until its destruction in 1943, was one of the largest and most visited museums in Germany.
-Although the collections that were saved prior to its destruction make up a large part of the Evolutioneum’s exhibits, it is intended to create a new and unique symbiosis of research, collections and exhibitions, combined in a building that offers attractive exhibitions and, at the same time, functions as a highly professional scientific research laboratory.
-This symbiosis is one of the key elements that will raise awareness amongst visitors of the fact that a look back to the evolutionary past can also be a vision of the future.
+The title “Evolutioneum” includes much more than the renaissance of the old Hamburg Natural History Museum destroyed in World War II.
+Although the collections that were saved prior to its destruction make up a large part of the Evolutioneum’s exhibits, it is intended to create a unique symbiosis of research, collections and exhibitions, combined in a joint building.

-The subject of the workshop was initiated by Hamburg University and is based on a room schedule developed in cooperation with the Centrum für Naturkunde (CeNak).
-The focus of the educational concept is on exhibition areas that stimulate all the senses.
-The second key point is the creation of an internal, non-public research cluster.
-The third element, which forms the link between these two poles, is the extensive collection area with compact storage facilities.
-This will not only be directly accessible for the purpose of research work, but will also provide visitors with fascinating insights.
+The subject of the workshop was initiated by Hamburg University and is based on spatial requirements developed in cooperation with the Centrum für Naturkunde (CeNak).
+Exhibition areas that stimulate all the senses, a non-public research cluster and, intermediating third element, the collection with compact storage facilities.

-There are currently two different scenarios in terms of the selection of a site for the Evolutioneum – one is the historic building of the former telecommunications office in the direct urban context of the Rotherbaum district.
-This is perfectly suited to an important cultural use owing to its large-scale construction and direct proximity to the university campus.
-The other is the western point of the Baakenhafen quay, which has all the characteristics for a symbolic and highly conspicuous museum building by the water.
+Two different scenarios in terms of the selection of a site for the Evolutioneum by the University of Hamburg were selected, which the aac examined and visualised.
+One is the historic building of the former telecommunications office in the direct urban context of the Rotherbaum district.
+This was perfectly suited to be revived with an important cultural use owing to its large-scale construction and direct proximity to the university campus.
+The other was the western point of the Baakenhafen quay, a site in the HafenCity, which has all the characteristics for a symbolic and highly conspicuous new museum building by the water.

-The first part of the workshop deals with the new building by the water.
+The first part of the workshop dealt with the new building by the water.

 Photos: jochen stüber fotografie